-Course Description: The scope of this course is to prepare local responders to operate as a local member of a regional team within NIMS at an event requiring a statewide response that has resulted in the need for low or high angle rescue.
+Course Description: The scope of this course is to prepare responders to operate as a member of a team within NIMS at an event requiring the need for low- or high-angle rescue.
 This course provides personnel with the basic knowledge and skills needed to perform rescues using rope systems.
-The class will cover the use of rope, rope equipment, hardware, construction of mechanical advantage systems, belay and safety systems, anchor systems, patient packaging self-rescue and vertical rescue litter handling techniques.
-Special consideration will be given to the policies of standard-making agencies such as OSHA, ANSI, NFPA, and others.
+The class will cover the use of rope, rope equipment, hardware, construction of mechanical advantage systems, belay and safety systems, twin-tension lowering systems, anchor systems, patient packaging and care, transport, self-rescue, and rescue litter handling techniques.
+In addition, course topics include equipment selection, maintenance, and record-keeping.